rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-29-680c41ce05572192-launch-new-fund-offer-with-sip-facility-of-360-one-mutual-fund-on-bse-star-mf-pl.md

 source: bse
 stocks: []
 tags:
+- 360-one
+- hybrid-fund
+- multi-asset
 - mutual-fund
 - nfo
 - sip
-- bse-star-mf
-- 360-one
-- hybrid-fund
-- multi-asset-allocation
 title: Launch New Fund Offer with SIP facility of 360 ONE Mutual Fund on BSE StAR MF Platform
 ---